Who can petition the Parliament

 - closed - when the Parliament has finished considering them

 Petitions do not need to collect signatures.
 They can be looked at by the Citizen Participation and Public Petitions Committee whether they collect signatures of not.

 You can choose if you want to collect signatures for your petition.
 You can collect signatures for 4 weeks from when we publish the petition.

 You can sign a petition to show you support it.
 You can find the petition on our online system and sign it there.
 Petitions will show as “collecting signatures” if you can sign them.

-Petitions do not have to collect signatures to be looked at by the Public Petitions Committee.
+Petitions do not have to collect signatures to be looked at by the Citizen Participation and Public Petitions Committee.
 They will be looked at by the committee whether they collect signatures or not.

-After your petition is published it will be looked at by the Public Petitions Committee.
+After your petition is published it will be looked at by the Citizen Participation and Public Petitions Committee.
 Before the committee looks at the petition it will gather information to help its consideration.

 We will always let you know 2 weeks before the committee considers your petition.